AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 #### Working with the XCI configuration file {#working-with-xci-files}

-Communication APIs use an XCI configuration file to perform tasks, such as embedding a font into a document.
+Communications APIs use an XCI configuration file to perform tasks, such as controlling whether the output is a single panel or paginated.
 Although this file contains settings that can be set, it is not typical to modify this value. <!-- The default.xci file is located in the svcdata\XMLFormService folder. -->

-You can pass a modified XCI file while using a Communication API.
+You can pass a modified XCI file while using a Communications API.
 When doing so, create a copy of the default file, change only the values that requires modification to meet your business requirements, and use the modified XCI file.

-Communication APIs start with the default XCI file (or the modified file).
-Then it applies values that are specified using the Communication APIs.
+Communications APIs start with the default XCI file (or the modified file).
+Then it applies values that are specified using the Communications APIs.
 These values override XCI settings.

 The following table specifies XCI options.